This article outlines the steps to test your engagements in different environments.

 - Ensure that the Qualification Scope is set to only once.

 - Rename the Engagement Name (such as [LIVE] New User Guide)

 Gainsight PX provides powerful role-based access control.
 Gainsight PX recommends to apply role-based access control and assign different permissions to the relevant users.

-- Template Manager is able to create and control in-app & email templates
+- Template Manager is capable of creating and controlling in-app and email templates.

-- Engagement is split to the viewer, editor, and manager.
-Users with manager permissions are allowed to launch and in-app.
+- Engagement is split into the viewer, editor, and manager.
+Users with manager permissions are allowed to launch in-app.